 - Close your mouth and inhale quietly through your nose to a mental count of four

-- Hold your breath for a count of seven
+- Hold your breath for a count of four

-- Exhale completely through your mouth, making a whoosh sound to a count of eight
+- Exhale completely through your mouth, making a whoosh sound to a count of four

 - This is one breath.
 Now inhale again and repeat the cycle.